PouriaTolouei/StarlinkGamingScripts/README.md

 1. Copy GFNAutomationLinux.py onto the two remote systems that you want to run the game on.
 2. Install and set up selenium on each using this tutorial: https://pypi.org/project/selenium/
 3. Install wireshark using pip.
-   - Allow non-root user to run network capture.
+   - Allow non-root users to run network capture.
    - Run "sudo chmod +x /usr/bin/dumpcap" after the installation.
 4. Place the GFNAutomationLinux.py file in the directory where you wish to store your data.
    - Make sure the directory and your username is consistent across the two systems.